- Our Stores

 For those with space concerns, custom lids can be made for when it’s not in use, or simply place a small piece of particle board over the basin and use the extra space for folding laundry.
 If you don’t have a laundry sink, consider installing one – they could change your life!

 The month of May is flooded with Graduation parties.
 If you are hosting one at your home this spring, make sure your kitchen and bathroom are ready for guests!
-We have listed 5 easy updates that can be done in a just a few hours.
+We have listed 5 easy updates that can be done in just a few hours.

 - Replace drippy kitchen and bathroom faucets – we have dozens in stock and on display!